repco-org/repco/docs/Installation and Deployment/Deploying repco.md

 ## Steps

-1. Create a directory to store the repco setup:
+1. Create a directory to store the Repco setup:
   ```
   mkdir repco
   ```